prashantpawar/blockapps-js/README.md

 The routes are:

+#### `solc(code)`

- - `routes.solc(code)`: takes Solidity source code and returns a Promise resolving to an object `{vmCode, symTab, name}`, where `vmCode` is the compiled Ethereum VM opcodes, `name` is the name of the Solidity contract (currently, only code defining a single contract is supported), and `symTab` is an object containing storage layout and type information for all state variables and functions in the source.
+Takes Solidity source code and returns a Promise resolving to an object `{vmCode, symTab, name}`, where `vmCode` is the compiled Ethereum VM opcodes, `name` is the name of the Solidity contract (currently, only code defining a single contract is supported), and `symTab` is an object containing storage layout and type information for all state variables and functions in the source.
 Normally you will not need to use this object.

+#### `extabi(code)`

- - `routes.extabi(code)`: like `solc`, but returns only the symTab directly.
+Like `solc`, but returns only the symTab directly.

+#### `faucet(address)`

- - `routes.faucet(address)`: takes an argument convertible to Address and supplies it with 1000 ether.
+Takes an argument convertible to Address and supplies it with 1000 ether.
 This is available only on the BlockApps hacknet, for obvious reasons.

+#### `block(blockQueryObj)`

- - `routes.block(blockQueryObj)`: queries the block database,
-   returning a list of Ethereum blocks as Javascript objects.
-The following queries are allowed, and may be combined:
+Queries the block database, returning a list of Ethereum blocks as Javascript objects.
+The following queries are allowed, and may be
+combined:

    - *ntx* : number of transactions in the block
    - *number* : block number; *minnumber*, *maxnumber*: range for *number*